Welcome to today's edition of the Rush 24-7 podcast.

 But where the ruling class lives and works, there isn't any economic problem.

-And there wasn't, even with the collapse.
+And there wasn't, even with the collapse, everybody got bailed out.

 That would be us.

-And you know, thanks to the drive-bys, things are the reverse of what everybody thinks is the case.
+And, you know, thanks to the drive-bys, things are the reverse of what everybody thinks is the case.

-There was a re legitimate and real economic recovery coming out of 9-11 and a recession, and the news media for five years spent every day telling people that a recession was coming.
+And the news media for five years spent every day telling people that a recession was coming.

 It was right around the corner, the beginnings of it, and they made people believe it.